decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

-  over again from a different node. dcrd ships with several block chain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative block chain history---allowing the IBD node to restart its download earlier in the process.
+  over again from a different node. dcrd ships with several block chain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative block chain history, allowing the IBD node to restart its download earlier in the process.

 * **Disk Fill Attacks:** Closely related to the download restarts, if